 The sample size was 72.
 This was because sample sizes for experimental studies are usually small to enable proper handling of the experiment.
-The sample of the study was 72 Upper Sixth Science students who offer biology (36 students for the experimental group and 36 students for the control group).
+The sample of the study was 72 upper sixth science high school students who offer biology (36 students for the experimental group and 36 students for the control group).
 Out of the 36 students from both the experimental and control groups, 18 were males and 18 were females making a total of 36 males and 36 females for the whole experiment.
 The sample was obtained from one government school, one mission school and one lay private school in each region.
-In the North West Region, 12 students were sampled 6 males and 6 females.
+In each Region, 24 students were sampled 12 males and 36 females) for the three Regions